 The right kidney may be seen through the liver with a subcostal or intercostal approach but in most patients lateral intercostal and true posterior views are better.

 This window is described first because it is less well known.
 However, this view should be considered a back-up view if the lateral intercostal views are poor.
 Have the patient sit with her back toward you (the same window could be obtained in a lateral decubitus position with a patient who could not sit up).
 Find the most caudad and medial rib with your fingers and apply gel below this rib up to the costovertebral angle.
-The C60 curvilinear probe, indicator obliquely cephalad, is placed as in the following image on a patient’s right side.
+The curvilinear probe, indicator obliquely cephalad, is placed as in the following image on a patient’s right side.
 Move around below the rib in this region to find the kidney and optimize the long axis view.

 Here is a clip of a kidney in the posterior window.
 There are no interfering ribs.
 The hyperechoic sinus and hypoechoic parenchyma are nicely seen, along with a few medullary pyramids.

 Optimize the depth and the gain.
 The renal sinus should be hyperechoic and the parenchyma hypoechoic but not black.
-When the long axis view is optimized, freeze and measure the longitudinal and transverse dimensions of the kidney as in the following image.
+When the long axis view is optimized, freeze and measure the longitudinal dimension of the kidney as in the following image.
 The kidney width is usually not needed.

-Normal adult kidneys vary with patient height but in general are between 9-12 cm in length and 4-6 cm in width.
+Normal adult kidneys vary with patient height but in general are between 9-12 cm in length.

-Normal renal parenchyma width is between 1.4-2.4 cm and also varies with the patient’s size.
+Normal renal parenchyma width is between 1.4-2.4 cm and varies with the patient’s size.
 There is gradual shrinkage of the parenchyma with age.
-As a quick estimate, be concerned when the measured parenchyma is less than 15% of the length of the kidney.
+As a quick estimate, be concerned when the measured parenchyma is less than 10-15 % of the length of the kidney.